rapidomize/rapidomize-sdk-ruby/README.md

-# rapidomize-ruby-sdk
+# Rapidomize

-Ruby SDK for Rapidomize
+This is the Ruby version of Rapidomize SDK.

+## Under Development